-When speaking about the future of records management, electronic records are usually focused on in the discussion.
-Everything from automated workflows for documents to best practices for email management.
-However, many organizations still work with a large amount of physical records, and even with digitization efforts, this will not change any time soon.
+When speaking about the future of records management, electronic records tend to be the focus.
+Everything from automated document lifecycle workflows to implementing best practices for managing email.
+However, many organizations still work with a large amount of physical records and even with digitization efforts, this will not change any time soon.
 Our view on this?
 Let's have a conversation about how to streamline and bring physical records management into the twenty-first century.

 The Business Challenge

 Currently, many organizations have an existing physical records system that may involve an Access database, Excel spreadsheet, or a third-party stand-alone system.
 These likely haven’t been enhanced for years and are costly and awkward to maintain.
 Frustrations arise for records managers around findability when needing to locate or circulate items.
 And the reality with physical records that have been filed away into an inaccessible system is that they tend to be forgotten and their full business value is negated.

 As proponents for the value and business insights data can provide if properly harnessed: these outdated ways just won't do.

 To address this, we'll be using some of the upcoming Physical Records Management features for cloud-based solution Collabspace to exemplify how using the right tool can eliminate frustration felt with previous systems around RM practices for physical items.